NCAS-CMS/cms-website/_posts/news/2023-06-21-archer2-os-upgrade-suite-changes.md

 Suite changes and instructions on how to restart a suite are detailed on our [ARCHER2 OS Upgrade]({{ '/archer2/os-upgrade/' | relative_url }}) page.

+Please note, we are working to increase the coverage for less frequently used suites and versions of the model, so please check the instructions for further updates.

 If you encounter any problems please raise them on the [NCAS-CMS Helpdesk](https://cms-helpdesk.ncas.ac.uk)

 {% comment %} Leave below here {% endcomment %}